zewdu444/countries_info/README.md

 # 🌇 Countries Cities<a name="about-project"></a>

-<p> a mobile web application provide information about geo location and information about countries and cities
+<p> A mobile web application provide information about geo location and information about countries and cities
 </p>

 ## 🛠 Built With <a name="built-with"> </a>